sai-584/retail-inventory-analysis-postgresql/README.md

 - Analyzed stock availability (In Stock vs Out of Stock).
 - Examined product pricing and discount information.
 - Reviewed maximum and minimum values to understand data distribution.

+---

+## Data Cleaning

+To improve data quality and ensure accurate analysis, the following cleaning steps were performed:

+- Removed products with an MRP of 0, as these records contained invalid pricing information.
+- Removed products with a weight of 0 grams because they could not be used for weight-based analysis.
+- Converted price values from paise to Indian Rupees for better readability and meaningful business reporting.

+## Business Questions Answered

+The project answers several real-world business questions, including:

+- FIND THE TOP-10 BEST VALUE PRODUCTS BASED ON THE DISCOUNT PERCENTAGE
+- SHOW THE PRODUCTS WITH HIGH TO LOW MRP BUT OUT OF STOCK
+- ESTIMATE THE MAXIMUM POTENTIAL REVENUE FOR EACH CATEGORY BASED ON THE DISCOUNTED SELLING PRICE AND THE CURRENT AVAILABLE STOCK.
+- FIND ALL PRODUCTS WHERE MRP IS GREATER THAN 500rs AND discount < 10%
+- IDENTIFY THE TOP 5 CATEGORIES OFFERING THE HIGHEST AVERAGE DISCOUNT PERCENTAGE
+- FIND THE PRICE PER GRAM FOR PRODUCTS ABOVE 100g AND SORT BY BEST VALUE
+- GROUP THE PRODUCTS IN TO CATEGORIES LIKE LOW, MEDIUM, BULK
+- WHAT IS THE TOTAL INVENTORY WEIGHT PER CATEGORY?